 My philosophy of education is centered on my love for children and belief that education is powerful.
 I believe that students must first feel loved in order to be succesful in any classroom.
 Secondly, I believe that students learn best in an engaging classroom full of discussions, movement, exciting stories, and lessons that involve visuals and hands-on activities.
 I also believe that in order for my students to learn, I must provide a structured and well mananged classroom.
 Additionally, I believe that it is important to establish rituals and routines so that my students spend as much time on task as possible.
 Finally, I also believe that it is essential to make connections with my students.
 I feel that connecting my lessons to their real life experiences and other content areas will benefit them tremendously.

 Education is not the filling of a pail, but the lighting of a fire.

 Students don’t care how much you know until they know how much you care.

-I am thrilled to be your child's third grade reading teacher.
-This is my seventeenth year in education.
+I am thrilled to be your child's third grade ELA teacher.
+This is my eighteenth year in education.
 I have taught first and third grade and served as a media and instructional technology specialist, all in Polk School District.
 I am a proud 1994 graduate of Cedartown High School.
 After high school, I obtained a Bachelor's degree in Early Childhood Education, followed by my Reading Endorsement.
 Next, I recieved my Master's degree in Reading Education, and a Specialist's degree in Instructional Technology with a School Library Media Certificate, all from the University of West Georgia.
 My husband and I have two wonderful children, Cynthia and Jake, and our beagle puppy, Bailey who keep us very busy.
 We love Cedartown and Georgia football!